“If anyone serves me, he must follow me; and where I am, there will my servant be also. If anyone serves me, the Father will honor him.” John 12:26

 Once I shifted from personal brands like “Eric Copeland Music” to service brands like “Creative Soul”, suddenly my work had more meaning and worth than just for my personal uses.
 Once my focus was less on me and more on the people my music would serve, everything came into place.
 God started blessing what I was doing ten times more than when I was just doing it for my one-dimensional self-serving motives.

-Now, I’m not saying that if you are doing your own music you aren't serving others, but when you focus less on the art itself and more on what the art can DO, then the world really opens up.
+Now, I’m not saying that if you are doing your own music, or painting, or dancing, then you aren't serving others, but when you focus less on what the art can bring you, and more on what the art can DO, then the world really opens up.

-So often, recording artists make music without having any idea what will happen when they have CDs in their hands.
+So often, artists make art without having any idea what will happen when they are finished.
 There’s no focus on how to get in front of people, what to say to them, or even who those people need to be.
 Why?
 Because we haven’t figured out the audience we want to serve.

 How specifically can your art serve others?
 Is there a group or segment of the church that will really get served by you?
 Is there a unique way you will present your art that goes beyond the art to service?
 What stories from your personal experience do you have to tell?
-You have ideas, words, and real life experiences that others can relate to when they hear them through your testimony and songs.
+You have ideas, words, and real life experiences that others can relate to when they hear them through your testimony, as well as your songs, paintings, writings, etc.

 "Balance, peace, and joy are the fruit of a successful life.
 It starts with recognizing your talents and finding ways to serve others by using them.” - Thomas Kinkade